Ubaid1294/TDPythonAssignment/README.md

 **Answer**
 ```
 Step 1: Start
-Step 2: Prompt the user to enter text to write to the file and store it in InputWrite
+Step 2: Take input from the user to write into the file.
-Step 3: Open the file output.txt in write mode ('w')
+Step 3: Open the file in write mode (w) and write the entered content into the file.File closes automatically as I used open with() statement.
-Step 4: Write the content of InputWrite plus a newline character to the file
-Step 5: Close the file automatically (because of with statement)
-Step 6: Prompt the user to enter additional text to append and store it in InputAppend
+Step 4: Take another input from the user to append into the file.
-Step 7: Open the file output.txt in append mode ('a')
+Step 5: Open the file output.txt in append mode (a) and append the entered content into the file.
+File closes automatically as I used open with() statement.
-Step 8: Write the content of InputAppend plus a newline character to the file
+Step 6: Print the 'Final Content of the output.txt' message.
-Step 9: Close the file automatically
-Step 10: Print "Final content of output.txt:"
-Step 11: Open the file output.txt in read mode ('r')
-Step 12: Read the entire content of the file and store it in ReadingFile
+Step 7: Open the file output.txt in read mode (r) and read the content of the file and display that content.File closes automatically as I used open with() statement.
-Step 13: Print the content stored in ReadingFile
-Step 14: Close the file automatically
-Step 15: End
+Step 8: End
 ```